TuskyTO/big4sports/README.md

 - MOBILE FRONTEND:
 1. Repeat steps 1-5 of the BACKEND instructions.
-2. Make sure you have Android Studio downloaded
+2. Make sure you have Android Studio, Node.js, and XAMPP downloaded
 3. Open Android Studio and click the dropdown "More Actions" option
 4. Open virtual device manager
 5. Add a device (whichever you device you desire to test in)